IItsAiden/Brick-Breaker/README.md

 - Adjust the steel brick from being probability to a fix number of 3 hits.
 Reason being there is no clear indication of how many hits it takes to break which lead to player thinking the game is bug and the brick is unbreakable.

+- Player.java has been merge with GameController.java as the GUI related code has been move to fxml.

 ---

 ### Addition Feature